-The COVID-19 pandemic has brought with it a wave of scams, with no signs of slowing down.
-These scams are also producing a surge of counterfeit bills into circulation.
+A wave of scams is producing a surge of counterfeit bills into circulation.
 Using cutting-edge technology, scammers create bills that look just like the real thing to the untrained eye.
-Unfortunately, once a scammer passes a counterfeit bill, the new owner can become liable for passing them on to someone else.
+Unfortunately, once a scammer passes a counterfeit bill, the new owner can become liable for passing it on to someone else.

 Here are some signs that can tell you if a bill is counterfeit or real: